T-yangyang/learngit20200420/readme.txt

-git is a version control system(1 update) git is free software(2 update) git 3 line
-Creating a new branch is quick.
+git is a version control system(1 update) git is free software(2 update) git 3 line new Creating a new branch is quick.